carlsmith/coffeeshop/docs/book/builtins.md

     edit set clone "98f97a41924ca81c9863"

-The shell functions are listed below.
-Hashes are used like files and are explained properly later.
+The shell functions are listed below. chits are basically hashes and are explained properly later.
+For now, just think of them as files.

 [Output Functions](/docs/book/cosh_output.md)